tommac08/docsv2/sources/dockerhub.md

 - On the repository page on Shippable, go to the 'Settings' tab
 - Choose the following to pull an image from Docker Hub -
     - Pull image from : docker_hub_username/image_name
-- You can also pull a public image from Shippable's list of images from the image list dropdown
 - Click on `Save`

 The username above should be the same as the Docker Hub credentials you entered while connecting Docker Hub to Shippable.